You have probably encountered a whiteish substance on your battery terminal when you are opening your hood.

 If your battery has excessive corrosion on the terminals, you will need to use baking soda-water solution and an old toothbrush.
 Start by removing the battery terminals – the negative should be first.
 Mix your baking soda solution and place it in cups.
 Soak each of the terminals in the solution and let it soak for the next 20 minutes.

 Scrub off the corrosive materials on the terminals.
-Pour the soda solution and make a fresh one.
+Pour in the soda solution and make a fresh one.
 Soak the battery terminals again while removing the corrosive materials.
-Clean the terminals with water and let it dry or wipe with a damp cloth.
+Clean the terminals with water and let them dry or wipe with a damp cloth.
 You can also use sandpaper to clean the terminals.
 Apply some grease or Vaseline and reattach the terminals – start with positive.

-Reviving old battery using aspirin
+Reviving an old battery using aspirin

 There is that moment when your battery has outlived its purpose, but you need just one more charge to keep you going.
 If you have some aspirin tablets, you can pop two into the battery, and you will get one more charge.
-Aspirin has acetylsalicylic acid which when combined with the battery’s sulfuric acid gives you a charge.
+Aspirin has acetylsalicylic acid which, when combined with the battery’s sulfuric acid, gives you a charge.

 Copper compression terminals

 One of the causes of battery terminal corrosion is a battery that is overcharged or undercharged.
-The manufacturers manual often has the recommended battery voltage.
+The manufacturer’s manual often has the recommended battery voltage.
 You should adhere to this if you want to prevent corrosion forming on the terminals.

-There are various sprays that are available in the market to prevent terminal corrosion.
+There are various sprays that are available on the market to prevent terminal corrosion.
 You can also use Vaseline or grease if you find the sprays expensive.
 Coated felt pads could also be used to prevent corrosion of the battery terminals.

 The battery is a vital component of a car.
 It sends electricity to the starter which in turn sends electrical signals to the spark plugs and your car starts.
 When your battery is low on power, you will experience problems starting it.